liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### Who is affected?

-This affects developers who have created `DLProcessor`.
+This affects developers who have created a `DLProcessor`.

 #### How should I update my code?

-You should implement the new method in the `DLProcessor`, and return the type of processor.
+You should implement the new method and return the type of processor.
 You can check the class `DLProcessorConstants` to see processor types.

 #### Why was this change made?

-Previous to Liferay 7, developers were forced to extend one of the existing `DLProcessor` classes, and check the instance of that class to determine what type of processor was being used.
+Previous to Liferay 7, developers were forced to extend one of the existing `DLProcessor` classes and developers using the extended class had to check the instance of that class to determine its processor type.

-With this change, developers no longer need to extend any particular class to create their own `DLProcessor`.
+With this change, developers no longer need to extend any particular class to create their own `DLProcessor` and their processor's type can be clearly specified by a constant from the class `DLProcessorConstants`.

 ---------------------------------------